algorandfoundation/specs/dev/ledger.md

     contain the transaction fields, encoded under `txn`, in the same way that the top-level transaction is encoded, recursively, including `ApplyData` that applies to the inner transaction.
+    - The recursive depth of inner transactions is limited 8.
     - Up to 16 `InnerTxns` may be present in version 5.
-In version 6, the count of all inner transactions across the transaction group must not exceed 16 $*$ the number of top-level ApplicationCall transactions.
+In version 6, the count of all inner transactions across the transaction group must not exceed 256.
     - InnerTxns are limited to `pay`, `axfer`, `acfg`, and `afrz` transactions in TEAL programs before version 6.
-Version 6 alos allows `keyreg` and `appl`.
+Version 6 also allows `keyreg` and `appl`.